redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 ## Exit Window

-Permissions, including protocol upgrades, are controlled by an onchain governance system on Ethereum mainnet.
-COMP holders are able to create new proposals (requires 25,000 COMP) and vote on proposals (at least 400,000 votes are required for a valid proposal).
+Permissions, including protocol upgrades, are controlled by an onchain governance system on Ethereum mainnet. `COMP` holders are able to create new proposals (requires 25,000 `COMP`) and vote on proposals (at least 400,000 votes are required for a valid proposal).
 A minimum voting period of 3 days is enforced as well as a delay of 3 days for the implementation of successful proposals.

 While this does not meet the 7-day exit window requirement, malicious or unintended proposals can be intercepted by the `ProposalGuardian` multisig account.

-However, both the `ProposalGuardian` and the `PauseGuardian` multisig accounts do not meet the Security Council requirements ([see below](#security-council)).
+However, the `ProposalGuardian` multisig accounts does not meet the Security Council requirements ([see below](#security-council)).

 > Exit Window score: High

 ## Accessibility

 The frontend of Compound V3 is open source.
 Instructions to deploy it locally or deploy it on IPFS are available [here](https://github.com/compound-finance/palisade).
-There is no registry of alternative deployments.
+However, the frontend depends on a separate backend that is accessed through [v3-api.compound.finance/](https://v3-api.compound.finance/).
+Therefore, self-hosting does not help if the backend is down.
+Nonetheless, compound is supported on third-party apps like DeFiSaver.
+These apps build an acceptable backup solution in case of failure of the official frontend and backend.

 > Accessibility score: Medium

 ## Conclusion

-The Compound-v3 Arbitrum protocol achieves Low decentralization scores for its Upgradeability, Autonomy and Exit Window dimensions.
+The Compound-v3 Ethereum mainnet protocol achieves Low decentralization scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
 It thus ranks Stage 0.

-The protocol could reach Stage 1 by 1) adopting a Security Council setup for the mainnet ProposalGuardian multisig accounts, and 2) implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could reach Stage 1 by 1) adopting a _Security Council_ setup for the `ProposalGuardian` multisig accounts, and 2) implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).

 > Overall score: Stage 0